Ivan-Muhumuza/hospital-information-system/README.md

 ## Application Configuration

-The application connects to MongoDB, Redis, and MySQL with the following configurations:
+The application connects to MongoDB, & Redis with the following configurations:

 - **MongoDB**: `mongodb://mongo:27017/hospital`
 - **Redis**: `redis://localhost:6379`